Getting Started Using a PIV

 |Commercial options||Varies||Yes||Review support for your usage needs such as email signing, encryption, network authentication, VPNs, and website authentication|

 Middleware as a general computer term can encompass any software that provides integration points for an application.
-In the standards for PIV credentials, the term PIV middleware is used and a common question is “What is the difference between PIV Middleware and general smartcard middleware?”
+In the standards for PIV credentials, the term PIV middleware is used.
+A common question is “What is the difference between PIV middleware and general smart card middleware?”
 To simplify, we’ll define the two terms as we use them for PIV credentials in these guides:

-Client side software which implements the full set of application programming interfaces and card functions as specified in NIST Special Publication 800-73-4, and has been certified as compliant to the NIST Special Publication 800-85A series testing procedures.
-The PIV compliant middleware implements all lifecycle functions including the ability for a user to perform PIN resets, activation, and renewals.
+Client side software which implements the full set of application programming interfaces and card functions as specified in NIST Special Publication 800-73-4 and has been certified as compliant with the NIST Special Publication 800-85A series testing procedures.
+The PIV compliant middleware implements all lifecycle functions, including a user’s ability to perform PIN resets, activation, and renewals.
 The PIV compliant middleware may also implement common usage functions to support authentication, digital signatures, encryption, and integrations with multiple operating system cryptographic libraries.